etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_page_in_Etendo_documentation.md

     In order to display the page in the menu, add this page in the `mkdocs.yml` file in the nav section.

     !!!important
-        When adding pages to the navigation structure, remember to organize them in alphabetical order.
+        - When adding pages to the navigation structure, remember to organize them in alphabetical order.

-    !!!important
-        The directory and navigation structure must be the same.
+        - The directory and navigation structure must be the same.

     The documentation should be worked on following the [style guide](#style-guide) described in the next section.